onfido/onfido-android-sdk/README.md

 #### Appearance and Colors

-You can customize colors and other appearance attributes by overriding Onfido themes (`OnfidoActivityTheme` and `OnfidoDarkTheme`) in your `themes.xml` or `styles.xml` files.
+You can customize colors and other appearance attributes by overriding Onfido themes (`OnfidoLightTheme` and `OnfidoDarkTheme`) in your `themes.xml` or `styles.xml` files.
-Make sure to set `OnfidoBaseActivityTheme` as the parent of `OnfidoActivityTheme` and  `OnfidoBaseDarkTheme` as the parent of `OnfidoDarkTheme` in your style definition.
+Make sure to set `OnfidoBaseActivityTheme` as the parent of `OnfidoLightTheme` and  `OnfidoBaseDarkTheme` as the parent of `OnfidoDarkTheme` in your style definition.

 All colors referenced in the themes should be defined in your `colors.xml` file.
 Alternatively, you can use hexadecimal color values directly in the themes.
 When customizing fonts, all referenced fonts must be added to your project first.